A Rosetta Stone Hypothesis for Neurophenomenology: Mathematical Predictions from Predictive Processing: Introduction

+This work is situated within the scope of a research program known as neurophenomenology \parencite{varelaMethodologicalRemedyHard1996, varelaNaturalizationPhenomenologyTranscendence1997} and especially its more recent mathematical and computational expressions \parencite[Table~1]{magoInclusiveComputationalNeurophenomenologyInprep}.

-Since the 1990s, there has been a renewed interest and coordinated effort to explicitly combine first-person phenomenological methods, generating qualitative data, with neuroscientific techniques used to measure and quantify brain activity \cite{petitot1999naturalizing}.
-The ``neurophenomenology'' research program was proposed originally by Varela \cite{varelaMethodologicalRemedyHard1996, varelaNaturalizationPhenomenologyTranscendence1997}.
-This novel approach to the nascent field of consciousness studies was premised on the idea that progress in the field requires the integration of detailed qualitative phenomenological data and third-person empirical methods yielding quantitative neuro-biological data and models.
+Phenomenology concerns the rigorous descriptive study of the various kinds of conscious experience, outlining the essence or necessary properties of each type of conscious experience \parencite{husserl2012ideas1}.
+Since the 1990s, there has been an interest and coordinated effort to explicitly combine first-person phenomenological methods, generating detailed qualitative descriptions of lived experience, with third-person neuroscientific techniques used to measure and quantify brain activity \parencite{petitot1999naturalizing}.
+This program, known as `neurophenomenology', was articulated originally by Varela \parencite{varelaMethodologicalRemedyHard1996, varelaNaturalizationPhenomenologyTranscendence1997}.

-What set this field apart from extant fields such as psychophysics was its emphasis on `generative passages': the explicit mutual constraints and virtuous informative cycles linking first- and third-person methods.
-Neurophenomenology differs from other approaches in its aim to build such generative passages, with neurobiological data and models constrained by, and constraining, models and data from first-person phenomenological methods, rather than proposing a theory that can distinguish between conscious and non-conscious information processing, or proposing a mere isomorphism between first- and third-person descriptions.
-Mathematical language would offer a kind of ontologically neutral bridge between these two domains; in its original formulation, the mathematics of dynamical systems theory were seen as especially apt as a bridge \cite{roy1999beyond}.
+What set neurophenomenology apart from extant fields was its emphasis on `generative passages': the explicit mutual constraints and virtuous informative cycles linking first- and third-person methods.
+Neurophenomenology differs from other approaches to phenomenology in its aim to build such generative passages, with neurobiological data and models constrained by, and constraining, models and data from first-person phenomenological methods, rather than proposing a theory that can distinguish between conscious and non-conscious processing, or proposing a mere isomorphism between first- and third-person descriptions.
+Mathematical language would offer a kind of ontologically neutral bridge between these two domains; in its original formulation, the mathematics of dynamical systems theory were seen as especially apt as a bridge \parencite{roy1999beyond}.